What do I do if I'm having trouble signing in to or accessing my AWS account?

-- You received a notification that there is an issue with your AWS account (for example, that it is closed or suspended).
+- You received a notification that there is an issue with your AWS account (for example, that it's closed or suspended).

-- You enabled a multi-factor authentication device (MFA) for your account, but the device is lost, broken, or doesn't work.
+- You turned on a multi-factor authentication device (MFA) for your account, but the device is lost, broken, or doesn't work.

-Note: If you can sign in to your AWS account, but are having trouble connecting to an Amazon Elastic Compute Cloud (Amazon EC2) instance running on the account, see How do I troubleshoot instance connection timeout errors in Amazon VPC?
+Note: If you can sign in to your AWS account, but are having trouble connecting to an Amazon Elastic Compute Cloud (Amazon EC2) instance running on the account, then see How do I troubleshoot Amazon EC2 instance connection timeout errors from the internet?